francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/node/type/manager/example/prerequisite/prerequisite.md

 - **remember to not use this architecture in production**;
-- **you can find a good architecture example with worker nodes that run workloads and manager nodes that just manage the swarm cluster [here]**. <!-- todo: link to final types chapter example -->
+- **you can find a good architecture example with worker nodes that run workloads and manager nodes that just manage the swarm cluster [here](../../../example/step/step.md)**.